A Scalable Inter-edge Correlation Modeling in CopulaGNN for Link Sign Prediction: Methodology

 \textbf{Overall Architecture.} We now have the Gaussian copula with relaxed Bernoulli marginals for edges and the learnable correlation matrix to model dependencies between them.
 Putting them together, our model is given by the following joint distribution:

 where $F_i(\cdot; a_i, t_i)$ is the relaxed Bernoulli CDF of edge $e_i \in \mathcal{E}$, and $\mathcal{C}(\cdot; \mathbf{R})$ is the Gaussian copula.

 It is noteworthy that while the correlation matrix $\mathbf{R} \in [-1, 1]^{n \times n}$ is usually huge, its structure can be represented as the Gramian form thanks to the properties of the normalization function $\nu(\cdot)$.
-For this reason, the Gaussian copula $\mathcal{C}$ can be implemented with a low-rank multivariate Gaussian distribution without imposing a memory bottleneck.
-Further details are provided in \cref{appendix:lowrank}.
+For this reason, the Gaussian copula $\mathcal{C}$ can be implemented with a low-rank multivariate Gaussian distribution without imposing a memory bottleneck. (see \cref{appendix:lowrank}).